IoT-gamer/pico-ble-notify/README.md

 This library is licensed under the MIT license.
 See the LICENSE file for more details.

 ## Acknowledgements/Credits
-- This library was inspired by the need for a simpler way to implement BLE notifications on the Raspberry Pi Pico platform.
+- This library was inspired by the need for a simpler way to implement BLE notifications on the Raspberry Pi Pico platform with Arduino-Pico core.
 - [@mringwal](https://github.com/mringwal) [work-around suggestion](https://github.com/bluekitchen/btstack/issues/551#issuecomment-1827805004)
 - [@mglazzari-qinmotion](https://github.com/mglazzari-qinmotion) [code snippet and suggestion](https://github.com/bluekitchen/btstack/issues/551#issuecomment-2257178367)
 - [Arduino-Pico](https://github.com/earlephilhower/arduino-pico)